Cherry Wine (Hozier song): Music video and promotion

 The official music video for "Cherry Wine" was released on 14 February 2016, coinciding with Valentine's Day, as part of the #FaceUpToDomesticViolence social media campaign.
 Directed by Dearbhla Walsh, the video casts actors Saoirse Ronan and Moe Dunford as the victim and her partner.
 The video features low-key lighting and exposed wood floors in an apartment, with a heart motif appearing throughout in the character's decoration and jewelry.
-The abuser "sports a tidy beard" and is "wrapped in" a cardigan, with his behaviour appearing" caring as he caresses the cheek beneath his partner's injury.
+The abuser "sports a tidy beard" and is "wrapped in" a cardigan, with his behaviour appearing caring as he caresses the cheek beneath his partner's injury.
 Ronan's character is implied to be a mother, who accepts her partner's apparent affection while, in isolation, she tearfully and stoically observes her wounds.
 The scenes alternate between Ronan and Dunford kissing, laughing and drinking wine intercut with Ronan slowly removing her make-up to reveal a black eye and a forearm bruise.

 The music video was described as "powerful", with Ronan's performance praised as "delicate" by Dylan Kickham from Entertainment Weekly.
-Eileen G'Sell of Salon noted the video's defiance of the "cliched abuser" trope whose behavior is "unremittingly tender —horrifyingly so."
+Eileen G'Sell of Salon noted the video's defiance of the "cliched abuser" trope by presenting the abuser's behavior as "unremittingly tender —horrifyingly so."
 In March 2015, "Cherry Wine" was including on the tracklist during Hozier's NPR Music Tiny Desk Concert.
 In March 2016, Hozier performed the song live at a HeForShe event by UN Women, supported by SAFE Ireland.
 The following month, he performed "Cherry Wine" on The Late Late Show with James Corden.